sahib/brig/docs/introduction.rst

 When we want to synchronize with another repository, we need to exchange fingerprints.
 There are three typical scenarios here:

-- Both repositories are controlled by you.
+1. Both repositories are controlled by you.
 In this case you can simple execute ``brig whoami`` on both repositories.
-- You want to sync with somebody you know well.
-In this case you should both execute ``brig whoami`` and send it over a trusted sidechannel.
+2. You want to sync with somebody you know well.
+In this case you should both execute ``brig whoami`` and send it over a trusted side channel.
 Personally, I use a `secure messenger like Signal <https://signal.org>`_, but you can also use any channel you like, including encrypted mail or meeting up with the person in question.
-- You don't know each other.
+3. You don't know each other.
 Get to know each other and the proceed like in the second point.

 .. todo::